 Money Management 101

 First things first, what shows up on your paycheck:

 - Any other deductions that your employer may take depending on where you work and the setup

 - Post-tax pay

 For each of these, you’ll see columns for the amount you’ve contributed and what your employer has given you as well.
-I recommend you pay attention to your pay stub, especially when you first get started.
+I recommend paying attention to your pay stub, especially when you first start.
 Sometimes mistakes are made, and you won’t know it unless you keep an eye on things.

 Money Management Tips: Before You Get Your Paycheck

-There’s a lot that can happen to you before youget your paycheck.
-Taxes, for instances.
-There are also options for investing in a retirement plan (at most places).
-Some companies may also offer you a chance to invest in their stocks (post tax of course).
+There’s a lot that can happen to you before you get your paycheck.
+Taxes, for instance.
+There are also options for investing in a retirement plan (in most places).
+Some companies may also offer you a chance to invest in their stocks (post-tax of course).

-It’s important to go over these options and opt in to some of it as it can have great long term benefits.
+It’s important to go over these options and opt into some of them as they can have great long-term benefits.

 When You Sign On To Your New Job